Jazz FM (UK): Sound Digital

+Former Availability

-Jazz FM is broadcast in stereo on the Sound Digital ensemble using DAB+ technology as well as on the London 2 ensemble in mono using the original DAB technology in London.
-It also broadcasts in stereo using DAB+ on the Digi B 3 ensemble across Malta.
-Jazz FM is also available via free-to-air digital satellite on the Sky satellite platform from Jazz FM's initial launch date in 2008 and the Freesat satellite platform from 21 October 2008.
-Jazz FM can also be heard via the Internet with its exclusive free iPhone application, and Google Android application., and other internet radio providers.
+Jazz FM was formerly on the Switch London ensemble in mono using the original DAB technology in London.
+Jazz FM was also available via free-to-air digital satellite on the Sky satellite platform from Jazz FM's initial launch date in 2008 and the Freesat satellite platform from 21 October 2008.

 Digital One

 The station was as of 21 March 2011 broadcast across Great Britain on the Digital One DAB ensemble, extending to Northern Ireland on 26 July 2013.
 Until the end of August 2011, Jazz FM was also broadcast on DAB ensembles in London, the north-west of England and the West Midlands where it replaced Real Radio and was replaced by Real Radio XS.
 The station was also broadcast on a west central Scotland DAB ensemble as well as until 21 March 2011 in south Wales and the Severn estuary where it replaced 102.2 Smooth Radio and was ultimately replaced again by the same station.
 Jazz FM used DAB capacity from GMG Radio to formerly broadcast on the local and regional DAB ensembles.

-As of 1 January 2014 Jazz FM's DAB coverage was reduced to London only.